AckslD/muren.nvim/README.md

 Neovim plugin for doing multiple search and replace with ease.

+:warning: This plugins is in its early days so feel free to open issues if you stumble on issues, have ideas or are missing some things to configure.

 ## What does this plugin do

 Sometimes you may want to do some number of search-and-replacements that follow a certain structure.